 Make The Cookie Dough

-- Lay a piece of plastic wrap out on a work surface.
-Dump the dough onto the middle of the plastic then shape it into a 7 to 8-inch (18 to 20-cm) disc, about 1-inch (2 ½-cm) thick, with your hands.
-Wrap the dough gently but tightly in the plastic and place it in the fridge to chill for one hour.
+- Lay a piece of plastic wrap on a work surface.
+Place the dough on the plastic.
+Use your hands to shape it into a round disc, about 1-inch (2 ½-cm) thick.
+Wrap the dough in the plastic and chill in the fridge for at least one hour.

 Bake The Cookies

 - Preheat the oven to 350ºF (180ºC).
 Line a standard baking sheet with parchment paper.
-When the 20 minutes of freezing time is up, transfer 12 of the frozen cutouts to the baking sheet.
-Bake the cookies for 9 to 11 minutes, or until they are very pale gold around the edges.
-Transfer the baking sheet to a wire rack and cool for 10minutes.
-Remove the cookies from the baking sheet and place them directly on the wire rack to cool completely.
-Repeat the baking process until all of cookies from the freezer are baked.
+Transfer 12 of the frozen cookie cutouts to the sheet.
+Bake for 12 to 14 minutes until pale gold around the edges and on the bottoms.
+Transfer to a wire rack and cool for 10 minutes.
+Remove the cookies from the sheet and place them directly on the wire rack to cool completely.
+Repeat until all of the cookies are baked.

 These sound and look fabulous.
 When I bake with tea I usually grind up the tea extra extra fine with a spice grinder and then add it directly into the cookies or icing instead of steeping it.
 It's worked really well in shortbreads in the past